 “If we hadn’t done this in a rigorous way, we would have been too much to too many people, and nothing to one,” Stahl said.

-The scope of UAT should be defined by the user story and feature specifications of what you’ve built, Wachholz told me.
+The scope of UAT testing should be defined by the user story and feature specifications of what you’ve built, Wachholz said.
 Say you’re building a feature for a mobile app to allow users to order pizza and have it delivered at a specified time.
 That’s the user story, and that’s the end result you’re testing against.

 Typically, a product manager or user experience designer will develop the testing plan, beginning with a set of criteria aligned with feature specifications laid out at the start of the development cycle.
 In the case of a timed mobile order for pizza, acceptance criteria might look like this: